3 minute read

 As everyone learns a little differently, teachers have long strived to meet the needs of all their pupils, painstakingly setting and photocopying different assessments for different students depending on their abilities.
 Technology designed for the classroom makes this process a whole lot easier.

 Along with a variety of online resources to boost learning, there is a vast range of apps available to help teachers assess pupils depending on their personal interests, abilities, and goals.
-For example, the ClassDojo mobile app can be used to record student behaviour and achievements in context.
+By assessing students in a manner appropriate to them, pupils are less likely to become frustrated and disengaged, and more likely to succeed.

 Understand the importance of emotion

 Every teacher knows that emotion has a huge impact on the overall learning experience, but understanding the varying emotional needs of pupils can prove difficult.
-One way that technology is being used to help teachers consider the emotional impact of their learning activities, assessments and teaching methods is Subtle Stone – a handheld tool designed to let students privately communicate their emotional state directly to the teacher.
+One way that technology is being used to help teachers consider the emotional impact of their learning activities, assessments, and teaching methods is Subtle Stone – a handheld tool designed to let students privately communicate their emotional state directly to the teacher.

 Consolidate learning

 Students can also use audio and video tools to create podcasts and presentations reviewing their learning that term.
-In doing so, not only will pupils consolidate their learning in a medium that is familiar to them, but they will also produce a valuable learning resource for other students.
+In doing so, not only will students consolidate their learning in a medium that is familiar to them, but they will also produce a valuable learning resource for other students.

-With the current prevalence of remote learning and growing interest in e-assessment, most teachers have come to understand the benefits of technology for assessment.
+With remote learning and growing interest in e-assessment, most teachers have come to understand the benefits of technology for assessment.
 However, what is not yet widely celebrated is that technology-enabled assessment can be used for more than just tracking results and discipline knowledge.
 By combining data with learning analytics, technology also offers great promise in helping pupils learn through assessment.
-Book a demo to see these edtech benefits first-hand in transforming your teaching.